microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/listitem-update.md

 |:-----------|:------|:--------------------------------------------------------
 | _if-match_ | etag  | If this request header is included and the eTag provided does not match the current eTag on the item, a `412 Precondition Failed` response is returned and the item will not be updated.

+## Example

-## Request body
+### Request
 In the request body, supply a JSON representation of a [fieldValueSet][] specifying the fields to update.

-## Example

 Here is an example that updates the Color and Quantity fields of the list item with new values.
 All other values on the listItem are left alone.